LukeBayler/cogserv-working-repo-LukeBayler/java/computer-vision/describe-image/README.md

 1. Update the `AzureBaseURL` string with your region.
 2. Update the `CMSubscriptionKey` with your subscription key.
 3. Update the `imagePath` string representing a file path to a location on your local machine that contains the image to be described.

+## Building and Running the Sample

+1. From the command line, navigate to the samples root directory: `...\cognitive-services-samples\java\computer-vision\describe-image`.
+2. Enter `mvn compile exec:java -Dexec.cleanupDaemonThreads=false`.

 ## Next steps